Regents pick UCLA law school dean to lead UW-Madison

 Mnookin’s husband, Joshua Foa Dienstang, serves as a political science and law professor at UCLA.
 He will accompany his wife to Madison and plans to join the UW-Madison faculty.

-Pitsch didn’t immediately respond to an email asking about his specific role and salary and whether Mnookin’s acceptance of the chancellor position was contingent on UW hiring her husband.
-UW-Madison spokesman John Lucas said he would try to find answers to those questions.
+Pitsch referred questions about Dienstang’s specific role and salary and whether Mnookin’s acceptance of the chancellor position was contingent on UW hiring her husband to UW-Madison spokesman John Lucas.
+Lucas said he didn’t have any details on her husband’s hiring.

+Robin Vos, the state Assembly’s top Republican, issued a statement painting Mnookin as liberal and pointing to tweets of hers that he says show she supports COVID-19 vaccine mandates and critical race theory, which centers on the idea that racism is systemic in U.S. institutions.
+Vos and other Republican lawmakers have been pushing UW for years to punish students who disrupt conservative speakers’ presentations.
+Vos called her hire a “blatant partisan selection.”

 By TODD RICHMOND